-There is a longer description of the life cycle, well illustrated with photos, here on the invaluable Brisbane Insects site, and another at zipcodezoo.
-Neither of them describe our Polistes stigma townsvillensis but the lifestyle is exactly the same except, perhaps, in one respect: both say that the quiet part of the cycle, between emergence of the reproducers and establishment of the new nests is ‘over winter’, which may be true in temperate climates but I don’t think it’s true here in Townsville’s monsoonal climate.
+There is a longer description of the life cycle, well illustrated with photos, here on the invaluable Brisbane Insects site.
+It doesn’t describe our Polistes stigma townsvillensis but the lifestyle is exactly the same except, perhaps, in one respect: it says that the quiet part of the cycle, between emergence of the reproducers and establishment of the new nests is ‘over winter’, which may be true in temperate climates but I don’t think it’s true here in Townsville’s monsoonal climate.
 My casual observations suggest nest building begins each year during the Wet, especially from January onwards, and that nests reach their maximum size (and are then abandoned) in the later part of the Dry, i.e. August and September.
 That would coincide pretty well with availability of the caterpillars the larvae are fed upon, but I will look out more carefully for nests later this year to make sure.

 We have several species, all in the family Polistinae.
 The most common are Polistes stigma townsvillensis and Ropalidia revolutionalis, smaller and darker; Graeme Cocks pictures them both with more Ropalidia species here.
 The easiest way to identify them positively is from their nests, which are all differently constructed.
 A larger nest of Polistes stigma townsvillensis is here, and nests of Ropalidia gregaria and Ropalidia revolutionalis are here and here respectively.
 A word of warning: paper wasps are not actively aggressive but they are all perfectly willing to defend their nests and their sting is very painful.

 When I was out at Porcupine Gorge recently I saw another brown paper wasp, not quite the same as our P. stigma townsvillensis but so similar that it must be another subspecies of P. stigma.

 P.S.
 I found another different Polistes on Magnetic Island in December 2012 – photos here.